Shadow Ringing of Black Holes from Photon Sphere Quasinormal Modes: Introduction

 \section{Introduction}

 Black holes admit characteristic spacetime oscillations called quasinormal modes (or QNMs) that dominate the late-time ringdown following a dynamical perturbation.
-In gravitational-wave (GW) observations, these damped sinusoids encode the mass, spin, and, more broadly, the near-horizon geometry \cite{LIGOScientific:2016aoc,LIGOScientific:2016lio}.
+In gravitational-wave (GW) observations, these damped sinusoids encode the mass, spin, and, more broadly, the near-horizon geometry \cite{LIGOScientific:2016aoc,LIGOScientific:2016lio, Konoplya:2022pbc,Konoplya:2023hqb}.
 In parallel, very-long-baseline interferometry (VLBI) at millimeter wavelengths has inaugurated black hole imaging, with the Event Horizon Telescope (EHT) delivering horizon-scale structure and a silhouette commonly termed the shadow \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}, which has been long theorized to exist \cite{Synge:1966okc,Cunningham_1972,Bardeen:1973tla,Luminet:1979nyg,Falcke:1999pj}.
+The dark region and surrounding bright ring seen in horizon-scale images can be interpreted in terms of the critical curve and a hierarchy of photon rings produced by light executing near-bound orbits in the photon shell \cite{Gralla:2019xty,Johnson:2019ljv,Lupsasca:2024xhq}.
+These structures are controlled by the same photon-sphere geometry that governs the eikonal QNMs, suggesting that shadow and photon-ring observations may provide complementary information to gravitational-wave ringdown.
 Since EHT's discovery, the research on shadow sillouette became an exciting avenue in the scientific community \cite{Perlick:2021aok,Perlick:2015vta,Perlick:2018iye,Bisnovatyi-Kogan:2019wdd,Tsupko:2019mfo,Cunha:2018acu,Pantig:2024kqy,Vertogradov:2024jzj,Vertogradov:2024dpa,Kobialko:2024zhc,Pantig:2025deu,Vagnozzi:2020quf,Vagnozzi:2022moj}.
 These two pillars, GW spectroscopy and horizon-scale imaging, probe complementary aspects of the same object: the first senses bulk metric perturbations, while the second maps null geodesic structure through strong gravitational lensing \cite{Press:1972zz,Teukolsky:1973ha,Leaver:1985ax,Dreyer:2003bv}.